 In my article about Understanding Resource Guarding in Dogs we talked about what resource guarding is, discussed the different types of resource guarding, and reviewed body language and warning signals dogs use when they resource guard.

 Treating resource guarding ranges from management to multi-step desensitization and counter conditioning programs.
-Read on and choose a program that matches your dog’s needs.

 Sometimes management is the easiest path to avoid or extinguish resource guarding in dogs.
 It consists of eliminating possible guarding situations; sometimes permanently, sometimes temporarily.